-Shift and drop a node on an existing node, the new node will interject itself between the node's all outgoing primary output connections.
+Shift and drop a node on an existing node, the new node will interject itself between all the outgoing primary connections of the node.

 If you hold

-Shift then drag an independent node (not connected to any other node) over a connection and release the mouse, the node will be interject itself between the two nodes of the existing connections.
+Shift then drag an independent node (not connected to any other node) over a connection and release the mouse, the node will interject itself between the 2 nodes of the existing connections.

-When you drag an output connection to another output connection, a Combine node is created with the two ports serving as the inputs for the Combine node.
+When you drag an output connection to another output connection, a Combine node is created with the 2 ports serving as the inputs for the Combine node.

-Select two or more nodes and click the MultiMix button.
+Select 2 or more nodes and click the MultiMix button.
 Alternatively, you can press

 F8.
 This will instantly create a sequence of Combine nodes to mix the selected nodes together.
-For more detailed control, you can select two at a time and MultiMix the results.
+For more detailed control, you can select 2 at a time and multimix the results.